fpereiro/gotoB/tutorial/tutorial.md

 Most of the applications in your computer and your phone are native applications.
 They are written to be specifically tailored to your device and operative system.

 With the advent of the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) in the early 1990s, a new and interesting native application made its appearance: **[the web browser](https://en.wikipedia.org/wiki/Web_browser)**.
 Both the World Wide Web (web, for short) and the web browser (browser, for short) were originally meant to display pages with static content (such as text and images).
 Sometime later (circa 1995), browsers expanded their reach: not only were they useful for displaying static content, but also for conducting online retail.
-While the browser became a massively popular type of application, its uses were then limited.
+While the browser became massively popular back then, its uses were still limited.
 Around this time, the two most popular browsers were [Netscape Navigator](https://en.wikipedia.org/wiki/Netscape_Navigator) and [Internet Explorer](https://en.wikipedia.org/wiki/Internet_Explorer).

 In the early 2000s, gradually and unexpectedly, the browser became an **application platform**.
-This means that the browser started to be able to run applications in itself!
+This means that the browser started to be able to run applications inside itself!
 These applications working inside a browser are called *web applications* (webapps, for short).

 ```
 ┌──╌ User device + OS ╌────┐